qweraqq/mersenne-twister-tools/README.md

 - comninations of any of the above
 ## Attacking
 ### Brute force
-- 32 bit seeds; o ffline attack; timestamp based seeds
+- 32 bit seeds; offline attack; timestamp based seeds
 - Algorithm
 1. Given set of observed numbers (may not be fully observed)
 2. Calculate random numbers and compare